Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 1. Don't worm your animal.

-2. You can help maintain a parasite-free state by including appropriate supplemental foods, go to this article
+2. You can help maintain a parasite-free state by including appropriate supplemental foods, go to this article.

-4. Support Overall Body Health
+4.0 Important Tips to Support Overall Body Health

 A healthy body is not attractive to parasites.
 The key to preventing repeated infestations of intestinal worms - support the overall health of your companion animal.